joveryz/Moode_Extension/README.md

-# MPD_Extension
+# Moode_Extension
-Extensions for MPD, including OLED display and IR control.
+Extensions for Moode, including OLED display, IR control and CD playback.
-For now, it is running in a RPi4B with Moode.
+For now, it is running in a RPi4B with Moode 6.4.0.

 # Demo
 todo